wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 suffix         = "demo"
    </pre>

    region - the AWS region where resources will be deployed.
-Must be one of the HCP supported regions for the HCP Consul servers.
+PROTIP: Must be one of the regions HCP suppors for HCP Consul servers.

    lb_ingress_ips - Your IP.
 This is used in the load balancer security groups to ensure only you can access the demo application.